tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

    - :guilabel:`Unit of Measure` in `ft` (feet), and
    - :guilabel:`Purchase Unit of Measure` in `cm` (centimeters).

-   Because the vendor sells rope in `cm`, the purchase :guilabel:`UoM ` is used to represent the quantity on the :abbr:`PO (Purchase Order)`.
+   Because the vendor sells rope in `cm`, the purchase :guilabel:`UoM` is used to represent the quantity on the :abbr:`PO (Purchase Order)`, which is also in centimeters.

    .. image:: usage/purchase-rope-in-cm.png
       :align: center